Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Car rental in Scotland

 Our Scotland itinerary is basically a road trip and you will have to rent a car.
-We always prefer choosing a local car rental as they are usually cheaper than the international brands with more free add-ons.
+We always prefer to choose a local car rental as they are usually cheaper than international brands with more free add-ons.
 Of course, it’s important to check those companies for their Google ratings and to read reviews.

-We recommend adding an Excess Waiver/ Super CDW or in other words, having a zero excess, for a more relaxed mind.
+We recommend adding an Excess Waiver/ Super CDW / Full protection, or in other words, having a zero excess, for a more relaxed mind.

 Hotel in Edinburgh